 Public Giving and Outreach

 10% of every sale is to be donated to a-political and secular non-profit organizations.
 Partnering publicly, however, with the organizations I have chosen to work with, requires a minimum donation amount that I have yet to reach.
 In my view, engaging in commerce, especially creatively based commerce, and not offering a tithe of compassionate humanity to others is as vacuous as it is callous.
 Selfishness has illuminated our present time, and defined itself in our shared stories of human societal enterprise, personality, and history.
 Let’s change that together.

 Photo Process and Concepts

 Every image in “The European Portfolio” 35mm film hand developed prints” were developed in the old and complicated many stepped color process.
-Cheap materials were used; expired film, expired chemicals, a bathtub, aluminum basting pans for washing, cheap hardware store piping for water temperature regulation and a healthy amount of jerry-rigged nonsensical accoutrements.
+Cheap materials were used; expired film, expired chemicals, a bathtub, aluminum basting pans for washing, cheap hardware store piping for water temperature regulation and a healthy amount of homemade nonsensical accoutrements.

 The art is meant to be quick, fast, ugly, dirty.
-A 25 dollar kodak negative scanner was employed at the lowest resolution to scan the darkroom processed enlarged negatives.
-The idea of the Europe portfolio was to show an unaltered noisy, oversaturated, washed out and grainy look at the lack of human presence, and the admiration of the beauty created by humans, through a fragmented and blurry worldview.
-It shows the modern solitude hen surrounded by people.
-The images have been crystallized with an old and broken Minolta SRT 202 camera, a Canon Canonet, and lenses diffused with vaseline and pantyhose.
+A very grainy photocopier scanner was employed at the lowest resolution to scan the darkroom processed enlarged negatives.
+The idea of the Europe portfolio was to show an unaltered, noisy, over-saturated, washed out and granular look at the lack of human presence and the admiration of the beauty created by humans, through a fragmented and blurry worldview.
+It shows the modern solitude we feel when surrounded by people.
+The images have been crystallized with an old and broken Minolta SRT 202 camera, a Canon Canonet, a Minolta x-700 and lenses diffused with vaseline and pantyhose.
 Some lenses were stuck on one aperture and required very creative methods for taking a proper exposure, others showed scratches and cracks.
-No attempts to remove dust, or damage to the scan was ever attempted.
+Very few attempts to remove dust, or damage to the scan was ever attempted.
 The should be seen beautifully through an ugly and broken lens.
 The only hope of the work is to somehow retain the faded analog charm of our collective human beauty and complication.